teutoniclongboat/Chipyard-for-FPGA/Gemmini-test/README.md

 ## 1. Chipyard & esp-tools installation
 First, clone the repository from `ucb-bar/chipyard` and build conda environment, then build esp-tools(This toolchain is for Hwacha and Gemmini to use).
+(If there have any problem with conda development, see (here)[https://chipyard.readthedocs.io/en/stable/Chipyard-Basics/Initial-Repo-Setup.html])
 ```
 git clone https://github.com/ucb-bar/chipyard.git
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"